The Squeeze Course Registration Is Open!

 For teams, it supports coordination without over-compensation.

-For organizations, it enables movement without burning people out.
+For organizations, it enables movement without exhausting people in the process.

 BBHQ™ and Behaving Badly HQ™ are trademarks of The InSpark!
 Group Inc.